tpierrain/me-myself-and-i/README.md

 ## In 2018
 ### Event Sourcing, Example mapping and...
 The year started quite well with 2 sessions at the amazing [DDD Europe](https://dddeurope.com/2018/) conference where I talked about Bi-temporal Event Sourcing and live-coded with Bruno (with an amazing and interactive audience).
-A couple of weeks after, Bruno and I animated a workshop about Exemple Mapping during the first edition of the [School of PO](https://laconf.schoolofpo.com/).
+A couple of weeks after, Bruno and I animated a workshop about Example Mapping during the first edition of the [School of PO](https://laconf.schoolofpo.com/).

 ### 2018 in details: